voschezang/coding-handbook/systems/evolution.md

 Organizations are always evolving.
 They improve and decline as a result of internal and external pressure.
 See also [product lifecycle](../labour/lifecycle.md).

+A capitalist example would be the transition from a small restaurant to a global franchise to a generic brand that embodies values.

 ![org-evolution-restaurant](../img/org-evolution-restaurant.jpg)

 ## Four Stages